DIFFERENCES BETWEEN LENORMAND AND THE TAROT

 You might combine opposite cards, like cards 1 and 7, cards 2 and 6, and 3 and 5.
 Really, the ways to combine Lenormand’s cards are endless, and you only need to have a general structure in mind before you draw the cards.

-On the other hand, card combining with Lenormand is much more than a natural part of its method – it’s the whole method!
-So Lenormand layouts never pose the kinds of contradictions observed with the Tarot because Lenormand’s cards produce new and unique meaning every time they combine.
+On the other hand, card combining with Lenormand is much more than a natural part of its method - it’s the whole method, in fact.
+So Lenormand layouts rarely pose the kinds of contradictions observed with the Tarot because Lenormand’s cards produce new and unique meaning every time they combine.

 It takes next to no time to understand and resonate with Lenormand’s cards.
 That’s because its symbols are everyday people, animals, plants, and objects that we readily connect with.
 It’s very easy to associate friendship with a Dog, or endings with a Coffin.